Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Methodology

 \subsection{Baseline debt dynamics}

 The evolution of the debt-to-GDP ratio $d_t$ is governed by the standard debt accounting equation \parencite{IMF2013, Acosta2021}:

 where $i_t$ is the average nominal interest rate on debt, $g_t$ is real GDP growth, $\pi_t$ is the GDP deflator inflation rate, $pb_t$ is the primary budget balance, $of_t$ represents other debt-creating flows such as stock-flow adjustments or statistical discrepancies, and $\Delta$ is the difference operator.
 Notice that $pb_t>0$ denotes a surplus while $pb_t<0$ denotes a deficit.
 Since Croatia has no public debt denominated in a currency other than the euro, exchange-rate terms do not appear in the equation.
 Equation~\eqref{eq:debt} states that changes in the debt ratio are driven by four components: (a) interest payments on existing debt, (b) the dilution effect of real GDP growth and inflation, (c) the fiscal stance captured by the primary balance, and (d) other debt-creating flows.
-Together, these elements fully account for the factors determining public debt dynamics.

-The baseline scenario for Croatia uses macro-fiscal projections from official and international sources.
-Real GDP growth, inflation, and interest rate assumptions are taken from the IMF’s \textit{World Economic Outlook} and national forecasts, reflecting expectations of moderate growth and stable financing conditions.
-Fiscal projections (revenues, expenditures, and the primary balance) are based on Croatia’s medium-term fiscal plan and IMF assessments, assuming gradual fiscal consolidation.
+The baseline scenarios for Croatia and Slovenia use macro-fiscal projections from official and international sources.
+Real GDP growth, inflation, and interest rate assumptions are taken from the IMF's \textit{World Economic Outlook} and national forecasts, reflecting expectations of moderate growth and stable financing conditions.
+Fiscal projections (revenues, expenditures, and the primary balance) are based on each country's medium-term fiscal plan and IMF assessments, assuming gradual fiscal consolidation.
 The baseline therefore represents a continuation of current policies under normal macroeconomic conditions.